stellargraph/stellargraph/README.md

 pip install -r requirements.txt
 ```

-Then to install the StellarGraph libaray, execute the followng command within the root directory :
+Then to install the StellarGraph libaray, execute the followng command within the root directory of this repository:
 ```
-pip install .
+pip install -e .
 ```

 ## Getting Help